ka2in/fossdocs/docs/source/joomla-to-vps.rst

 Restoring your Joomla website on the VPS
 ========================================

-To restore your Joomla website on the VPS server, you first have to move the ``kickstart.php`` file and your Akeeba backup file ``backup-file.jpa`` to the root of our Joomla site, i.e. inside the folder ``/var/www/joomla-domain``.
+To restore your Joomla website on the VPS server, you first have to move the file ``kickstart.php`` and your Akeeba backup file ``backup-file.jpa`` to the root of your site on the VPS, i.e. inside the folder ``/var/www/joomla-domain``.

 #.
 If you have not already placed both files in the root of your Joomla site, open the terminal, then navigate to the folder containing both files.
 Next, type the following commands: